Guide

 Colorado Senate Bill 24-205: Consumer Protections for AI

 Colorado Senate Bill 24-205 is a landmark regulation aimed at protecting residents from algorithmic discrimination in high-risk AI systems.
-Signed into law and set to take effect on February 1, 2026, the bill requires developers and deployers of AI systems to prioritize transparency, risk management, and consumer rights.
-By addressing AI’s impact in critical areas such as employment, housing, and finance, the law ensures that AI systems are used ethically and without bias in decisions that significantly affect individuals’ lives.
+Set to take effect on February 1, 2026, the bill requires developers and deployers of AI systems to prioritize transparency, risk management, and consumer rights.

 What Defines a High-Risk AI System?

-A high-risk AI system is any machine-based system that significantly influences decisions in areas such as:
+A high-risk AI system is any machine-based system that significantly influences decisions in areas such as employment, education, finance, healthcare, and housing.

 Main Requirements for Compliance